silverbulletmd/silverbullet/website/Objects.md

 At the very least:
 * `ref`: a unique _identifier_ (unique to the page, at least), often represented as a pointer to the place (page, position) in your space where the object is defined.
 For instance, a _page_ object will use the page name as its `ref` attribute, and a `task` will use `page@pos` (where `pos` is the location the task appears in `page`).
-* `tags`: an array of type(s) of an object, see [[@tags]].
+* `tags`: an array of type(s) of an object, see [[$tags]].

 In addition, any number of additional tag-specific and custom [[Attributes]] can be defined (see below).

 # Tags
 $tags
-Every object has one or more tags, defining the types of an object.
+Every object has one or more tags, defining the _types_ of an object.
 Some tags are built-in (as described below), but you can easily define new tags by simply using the #hashtag notation in strategic locations (more on these locations later).

 Here are the currently built-in tags: